aws-deepracer/aws-deepracer-launcher/modes-of-operation.md

 **Why do we need to map maximum speed percent values [0.0, 1.0] to another speed scale value in range [5.0, 1.0] to calculate coefficients a and b?**

 The maximum_speed_percentage values that we get as an user input is in the range of [0.
-0, 1.0] and higher the values mean the user wants more out of the joystick movement.
-In other words, higher the values for these maximum_speed_percentage means that we need to have a steep curve while mapping the possible speed values to their transformed counterpart.
-So we need to inversely map the maximum speed percentage values to the speed scale value used to calculate the *non_linear_scaled_speed.*
+0, 1.0], and higher values mean the user wants more out of the joystick movement.
+In other words, higher the values for these maximum_speed_percentage means that we need to have a steep curve while mapping the possible speed values to their transformed counterpart(throttle value in servo message).
+So we need to inversely map the maximum speed percentage values to the speed scale value used to calculate the *non_linear_scaled_speed*.

 We map the 100% maximum speed to 1.0 because the possible speed values from the joystick range from [0.0, 1.0] and 1.0 is the minimum value where the curve peaks before reversing in the figure seen above.
 This indicates that we will be guaranteed to have a non linearly increasing mapping for all joystick values [0.0, 1.0].

-We map the 0% to 5.0, because that was used as a safe buffer to accommodate different battery charge levels.
+We map the 0% to 5.0, to add a safe buffer to accommodate different vehicle battery charge levels.
 For example, for a lower battery charge, the user might use a maximum speed percentage of 70% to control the car, but when fully charged, he can reduce the maximum_speed_percentage to 10% to have a similar effect.

 #### Example 1

 ```
+input:
-**input:** throttle (from the joystick) = 0.567;
+throttle (from the joystick) = 0.567;
-max_speed_pct (from adjust maximum speed buttons) = 0.5
+max_speed_pct (from +/- adjust maximum speed buttons) = 0.5

+calculated values:
-**categorized_throttle = 0.5**
+categorized_throttle = 0.5
 a =  -0.13333333333333336, b =  0.7333333333333334

 mapped_speed = a * categorized_throttle**2 + b * categorized_throttle